A.I.R.: Enabling Adaptive, Iterative, and Reasoning-based Frame Selection For Video Question Answering: Appendix

 \subsubsection{Additional Analysis of Method Ablations}

 \textbf{Influence of Method Components.} To validate the contribution of each component within the \textbf{\textit{A.I.R.}} framework, we conduct a systematic ablation study, with results presented in Tab.~\ref{tab: method component ablations}.
 Our full method (\#2) achieves 68.2\% accuracy, a significant improvement of +2.6\% over the Uniform Sampling baseline (\#1), while also using fewer frames on average.
 Disabling individual components generally degrades performance, confirming their synergistic importance.
-The most critical component is the Reasoning-based VLM Analysis (\#7); its removal causes the largest accuracy drop to 66.0\% and increases the frame count to 32.
-The Interval Potential Ranking (\#6) and Adaptive Initial Sampling (\#5) are also highly impactful, with their removal reducing accuracy to 66.7\% and 66.9\%, respectively.
+The most critical component is the entire Iterative Frame Selection stage (\#6); its removal causes the largest accuracy drop to 65.2\%, demonstrating that the iterative refinement process is essential for identifying relevant frames.
+The Reasoning-based VLM Analysis (\#8) is also highly impactful, with its removal reducing accuracy to 66.0\% and increasing the frame count to 32.
+The Interval Potential Ranking (\#7) and Adaptive Initial Sampling (\#5) are similarly important, with their removal reducing accuracy to 66.7\% and 66.9\%, respectively.
 Notably, replacing our adaptive budget with a fixed 32-frame budget (\#3) yields a marginal 0.1\% increase in accuracy to 68.3\%.
 However, we selected our adaptive approach as the default because it strikes a superior efficiency-performance trade-off: it achieves nearly identical top-tier performance while using 22.5\% fewer frames on average (24.8 vs. 32.0), making it a more practical and scalable solution.

 \textbf{Ablation on CLIP Models.} We analyze the impact of different CLIP variants on the \textbf{\textit{A.I.R.}} framework in Tab.~\ref{tab:different clip comparison}.
 The results show that all configurations utilizing our method demonstrate a marked improvement over the Uniform Sampling baseline, highlighting the fundamental effectiveness of our framework irrespective of the specific vision backbone employed.
 Among the tested variants, the combination of \textbf{\textit{A.I.R.}} with EVA-CLIP-L achieves the highest performance, reaching an accuracy of 68.2\%.
 We also observe that larger models generally provide better results, with CLIP-ViT-L outperforming its base-sized counterpart by 1.0\%.
 Based on this analysis, we selected EVA-CLIP-L as the default vision encoder for our main experiments due to its superior empirical performance.